renerabbitt/ppx18-manual/changelog/unreleased-notes.md

 - Added a section explaining the 2 additional template pages in the manual
 - Removed invisible text boxes from all Layout files
 - Patched all spec writing labels to use rabsboxlabel
+- Swapped page index position for design load criteria on Arrow Layouts.
+Moved Info closer to the roll edge on smaller sheet sizes
+- Re-built regular Townsend Layouts With new G1 Spec and Info

 ## Removed or Replaced
 - Removed the Applicable Codes text box from the Spec files working plan view and moved it to the CAD block listed in patches and improvements